Row rect Shape Decorative svg added to bottom

 FAQs:

-• What does “on-call” mean?
+• What does “seasonal” mean?

 Days that ACE Educators are needed will be announced as field trip dates are established by the schools.
 Depending on how full our calendar becomes, you are free to arrange as many or as few educational opportunities as you like.